 Since selenium is an essential element, it is sometimes found in dietary supplements.
 Interestingly, two trials of selenium supplementation suggest that selenium may increase the risk of type 2 diabetes.
-Previous research had suggested that selenium supplementation might improve glucose metabolism.
-Yet a randomized, double-blind, placebo controlled study found that selenium supplementation instead may increase the risk of developing type 2 diabetes (Stranges et al. 2007).
+A randomized, double-blind, placebo-controlled study from the Eastern U.S. found that selenium supplementation may increase the risk of developing type 2 diabetes (Stranges et al. 2007).
 Another large, randomized, double-blind, placebo-controlled study, aimed to determine whether selenium (and/or vitamin E) supplements could prevent prostate and other cancers.
 It found instead that those who took selenium supplements alone had higher rates of type 2 diabetes (although the increased risk was not significant).
-The study was discontinued early (Lippman et al. 2009).
+The study was discontinued early.
+It was conducted in the U.S., Canada, and Puerto Rico (Lippman et al. 2009).